AbigailParrales/Assignment.-Lab-1.2---Code-Challenge/README.md

 # Assignment.-Lab-1.2---Code-Challenge

 Description:
     These are my solutions to the coding challenges of my first Operating System course.
-The coding excercices are the following:
+The coding exercises are the following:

     Question 1:
         Find the first character in a String that doesn't repeat.